 Your sewing machine is without question, your most important asset.

-You could complete a project by hand, but that’s going to be a lot of work.
+You could complete a project by hand and call it haute couture, but that’s going to be a lot of work.
 If you need to buy a sewing machine, there are some things you'll want to know, if you already have a good machine, keep reading for some tips on how to care for your machine and gain a better undertanding of how it works.

 Whether your learning to sew or have already completed some projects, your machine is your most important tool.
 Here are some tips to get you started.
 Start by searching the web, to see what is available on the market.